Effective Gaussian Management for High-fidelity Scene Reconstruction: Approach

-Given a set of RGB images of the target object captured by calibrated cameras, our goal is to reconstruct the appearance and geometry of the object.
-Specifically, we first introduce the surface reconstruction module, CoRe, which jointly optimizes SDF $ \mathcal{B}_{v} $ and Gaussian $ \mathcal{B}_{g} $.
-The confidence mechanism is proposed to distill the normal field of $ \mathcal{B}_{v} $ to $ \mathcal{B}_{g} $ (Sec.~\ref{sec:core}, Fig. \ref{fig:pipeline} (a)).
-Subsequently, we use the normal map from CoRe as the ground truth of geometry and adopt the architecture of $ \mathcal{B}_{g} $ that without confidence to perform effective and adaptive Gaussian management (Fig. \ref{fig:pipeline} (b)), which consists of a novel densification strategy based on separate rendering (Sec.~\ref{sec:sr}), and a lightweight Gaussian representation (Sec.~\ref{sec:sd}).
-Therefore, we can effectively reconstruct the appearance and geometry of the object with fewer parameters (Fig. \ref{fig:pipeline} (c)).
+Given a set of RGB images of a target scene captured by calibrated cameras, our goal is to reconstruct both its appearance and geometry.
+We first introduce a surface reconstruction module, \emph{CoRe}, which jointly optimizes an SDF-based implicit branch $\mathcal{B}_{v}$ and a Gaussian-based representation branch $\mathcal{B}_{g}$.
+A confidence mechanism is employed to distill the normal field from $\mathcal{B}_{v}$ into $\mathcal{B}_{g}$ (Sec.~\ref{sec:core}).
+Subsequently, we use the CoRe-derived normal map as regularized geometry supervision and utilize the confidence-free Gaussian branch of $\mathcal{B}_{g}$ to perform effective and adaptive Gaussian management.
+This management comprises \emph{GauSep}, an attribute-decoupled densification strategy with separate rendering to alleviate gradient conflicts arising from dual supervision (Sec.~\ref{sec:gausep}), and \emph{GauRep}, an adaptive and integrated Gaussian representation to balance the representation capacity and model size (Sec.~\ref{sec:gaurep}).
+Fig.~\ref{fig:pipeline} illustrates our framework pipeline, which integrates \emph{CoRe} as a geometry regularizer to provide supervision, \emph{GauSep} for conflict-aware densification, and \emph{GauRep} for adaptive representation, enabling high-fidelity reconstruction with compact model size.